jupyter-book/mystmd/docs/frontmatter.md

 * - `equal_contributor`
   - a boolean (true/false), indicates that the author is an equal contributor
 * - `deceased`
-  - a boolean (true/false), indicates that the author is an deceased
+  - a boolean (true/false), indicates that the author is deceased
 * - `twitter`
   - a twitter username
 * - `github`